 A variety of witnesses appeared to supply examples of each kind of testimony.
 However, one could alternately describe the groupings for this week’s meeting as customary, creative and quixotic.

-Operators make case for OH casinos as foundation
+Operators make case for Ohio casinos as foundation

 Under the customary category came testimony from casino operators like Bally’s Corporation and Caesars Entertainment.